PKU-EPIC/MaskClustering/README.md

 ```

 ### ScanNet++
-Please follow the official [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/) guide to sign the agreement and download the data. <u>**In order to help reproduce the results, we provide the configs we use to download and preprocess the scannet++.**</u> Please modify the paths in these configs before running the script.
+Please follow the official [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/) guide to sign the agreement and download the data. **In order to help reproduce the results, we provide the configs we use to download and preprocess the scannet++ in preprocess/scannetpp.** Please modify the paths in these configs and paste them to the corresponding folders before running the script.
 Then clone the [ScanNet++ toolkit](https://github.com/scannetpp/scannetpp).

 To extract the rgb and depth image, run the following script:
 ```bash